 When it's time to get down to business, Kazakhstanis can be tough negotiators and may even raise their voice during negotiations.
-Expats are free to hold their ground, but should never argue or contradict someone more senior than they are.
+Expats are free to hold their ground, but should never argue or contradict someone more senior than they.

-Seniority is greatly respected in Kazakhstan, and expats will notice that there is a definite hierarchy when it comes to decision-making in Kazakhstani companies.
-The higher-ups will tend to make all of the company's decisions without consulting the company's employees, and employees will tend to look to their supervisors when unsure of something.
+Seniority is greatly respected in Kazakhstan, and expats will notice that there is a definite hierarchy when it comes to decision making in Kazakhstani companies.
+The higher-ups tend to make all of the company's decisions without consulting the company's employees, and employees will tend to look to their supervisors when unsure of something.

 Kazakhstanis are known for being extremely welcoming to foreigners, and it is likely that expats will be invited to the home of a business associate during their time in Kazakhstan.
 Such an invitation should always be accepted, as turning it down would be considered a slight to the host.
 It is polite to bring along a small gift, such as sweets or pastries.
 As many Kazakhstanis are practising Muslims, it is best not to give alcohol as a gift.